awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 If you lose connectivity while enabling enhanced networking, the `ixgbevf` module might be incompatible with the kernel\.
 Try installing the version of the `ixgbevf` module included with the distribution of Linux for your instance\.

 If you enable enhanced networking for a PV instance or AMI, this can make your instance unreachable\.

+For more information, see [How do I enable and configure enhanced networking on my EC2 instances?](https://aws.amazon.com/pt/premiumsupport/knowledge-center/enable-configure-enhanced-networking/)\.